Menstrual-cycle tracker. Your most personal data, on your own server.

 The flock

-AI calorie tracker — log a meal by typing it or snapping a photo.
+AI calorie tracker — log a meal by typing it, snapping a photo, or scanning a barcode.

 Item catalog with auto-computed labels + classification numbers.
 For teams.